CyFeng16/MVIMP/README.md

 - [ ] https://roxanneluo.github.io/Consistent-Video-Depth-Estimation/
 - [ ] MMSR for image and video super-resolution

+You are welcomed to discuss future features in [this issue](https://github.com/CyFeng16/MVIMP/issues/2).

 # Acknowledgment

 This code is based on the [TachibanaYoshino/AnimeGAN](https://github.com/TachibanaYoshino/AnimeGAN), [vt-vl-lab/3d-photo-inpainting](https://github.com/vt-vl-lab/3d-photo-inpainting), [baowenbo/DAIN](https://github.com/baowenbo/DAIN) and [jantic/DeOldify](https://github.com/jantic/DeOldify).
 Thanks to the contributors of those project.